Yankees vs. Twins MLB Betting Odds, Trends & Prediction

 Yankees vs. Twins MLB Betting Trends

-The total has gone over in 3 of the last 5 home games for the Twins.
+The total has gone UNDER in 4 of Minnesota’s last 5 games against an opponent in the American League

+The total has gone UNDER in 7 of Minnesota’s last 9 games against an opponent in the American League East Division

 Yankees vs. Twins MLB BETTING PREDICTION